gabikadlecova/GameEngine/README.md

 MonoGame.

 ## How to play
 The game can be played by running /bin/Release/Game.exe (or directly in Visual Studio).
-No other preconditions are needed.
+No other preconditions should be needed.